Find a Registered Dental Hygienist

 Oral management implications

-• Oral self-care instructions should include establishment of a brushing pattern to help the patient/client with reduced oral sensation from missing areas.
+• Oral self-care instructions should include establishment of a brushing pattern to help the patient/client with altered oral muscle control and sensation from missing areas.
 Eating soft, smooth foods, such as yogurt, may help decrease swallowing problems, as will eating slowly and chewing food well.

 Oral manifestations

-• Signs/symptoms include twitching, weakness, or paralysis on one or rarely both sides of the face.
-Other oral signs/symptoms include drooping corner of the mouth, drooling, dryness of the mouth (xerostomia), and taste impairment.
-Most often these signs/symptoms begin suddenly and reach their peak within 48 hours, leading to significant facial distortion.
+• Signs/symptoms include twitching, weakness, or paralysis on one or rarely both sides of the face, include drooping of the corner of the mouth and flattening of the nasolabial fold.
+Most often these signs/symptoms begin suddenly and reach their peak within 48 to 72 hours, leading to significant facial distortion.
+Other oral signs/symptoms include drooling, xerostomia due to salivary gland dysfunction, and taste impairment.

-• Facial and dental neuralgia, temporomandibular joint pain, masticatory muscle pain, loss of taste, impaired speech, and difficulty eating or drinking may occur.
+• Facial and dental neuralgia, temporomandibular joint pain, masticatory muscle pain, loss of taste (in the anterior two-thirds of the tongue), impaired speech, and difficulty eating or drinking occur.

-• Oral musculature numbness affects the ability to chew, and may lead to oral trauma (such as cheek biting), and to increased debris on the affected side of the mouth.
-Glossitis and candidiasis may be present.
+• Chewing ability is often impaired, and this may lead to oral trauma (such as cheek biting), as well as to increased debris on the affected side of the mouth.2 Glossitis and candidiasis may be present.

 Related signs and symptoms

-• Bell’s palsy is a form of usually temporary facial neuropathy resulting from inflammation/damage to the seventh cranial nerve (i.e., facial nerve).
-In addition to facial muscles, the facial nerve affects tears, saliva, taste, and a bone in the middle ear.
+• Bell’s palsy is a form of usually temporary and unilateral facial neuropathy resulting from inflammation/ischemia/damage affecting the seventh cranial nerve (i.e., facial nerve).
+Diagnosis is based on exclusion; other potential specific etiologies of facial paralysis and paresis should be excluded before diagnosing BP.3 In addition to facial muscles, facial nerve innervation involves tears, saliva, taste, and a bone in the middle ear.

-• Men and women are affected equally.
+• BP is the most common cranial mononeuropathy.
+About 1 in 60 persons will experience an episode during their life.
+Males and females are affected equally.
 While Bell’s palsy can occur at any age, it is less common before age 15 years or after age 60.
 It disproportionally afflicts persons who have diabetes or upper respiratory tract infections, or who are pregnant (especially during the third trimester and during the peripartum period).
+Bilateral BP is rare (o.3% to 1% of cases), and the recurrence rate of PB in general is about 7%.

-• Drooping of the eyelid and dryness of the eye are common.
+• Drooping of the eyelid and dryness of the eye on the affected side are frequent.
 There may also be excessive tearing in one eye.
 The corneal reflex may be reduced on the affected side.
+The most pathognomonic sign of BP is Bell’s phenomenon, characterized by upward rolling of the eye when attempting to close the eyelid.

-• Ringing in one or both ears, hypersensitivity to sound, headache, and dizziness may occur.
+• Ringing in one or both ears, hypersensitivity to sound, post-auricular (behind the ear) pain, headache, and dizziness may occur.

-• Complications include misdirected regrowth of nerve fibers, resulting in involuntary contraction of certain muscles while trying to move others (“synkinesis”); e.g., eye closing when smiling attempted or lacrimation with eating (“crocodile tears”).
+• For patients/clients with incomplete recovery, long-term complications have physiological, esthetic, and psychological implications.
+Complications include misdirected regrowth of nerve fibers, resulting in involuntary contraction of certain muscles while trying to move others (“synkinesis”); e.g., eye closing when smiling attempted or lacrimation with eating (“crocodile tears”).

 References and sources of more detailed information